ikido/cb_products/README.md

 ### NOTES

-* would be nice to get all attributes and presets preloaded for product search page
+* would be nice to get all attributes and presets preloaded for product search page (Issue #1)
 * it would be good to have an endpoint to refresh the token by sending valid one, so that user won't have to login http://stackoverflow.com/a/26834685/1657839.